rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 On Android Studio, on your app level `build.gradle` file (usually `app/build.gradle`), add the `firebase-messaging` dependency.

-Swap `x.y.z` with the latest Cloud Massaging versions number, which can be found [on Firebase website]("https://firebase.google.com/support/release-notes/android")
+Swap `x.y.z` with the latest Cloud Messaging versions number, which can be found [on Firebase website](https://firebase.google.com/support/release-notes/android)

 ```groovy
 dependencies{